JesusLuvsYooh/SteamDeckThemes/Focus Animation Border/README.md

 Disabling or shortening this effect makes the Deck enter 0/1 fps mode faster, saving you valuable battery watts.

 These tweaks may also be good for aesthetic reasons.
+New No Borders option, ideal for use with certain other themes.

 # Images
 Quickaccess menu preview: